Copa Airlines: Business Class

 Business seats are available on all aircraft.
 Business Class passengers check in at separate counters and are given priority with boarding and baggage handling, access to the Copa/United Club and other airline lounges, and bonus miles for the Copa ConnectMiles program.
 In-flight service includes pre-departure beverages, multi-course meals, and pillows and blankets (depending on the type and duration of the flight) on all international flights.
-Business Class also either equipped with reclinable leather seats with footrests and adjustable headrest or a lie-flat bed product on their 737MAX fleet which also includes a 120V power outlet, a large tray table, a USB port, and personal Audio-Video-on-Demand (AVOD) screen.
+Business Class also either equipped with reclinable leather seats with footrests and adjustable headrest or a lie-flat bed product on their 737 MAX fleet which also includes a 120V power outlet, a large tray table, a USB port, and personal Audio-Video-on-Demand (AVOD) screen.

-Special configuration of Copa Airlines' 737 MAX-9

-Copa Airlines' Boeing 737 MAX-9 aircraft provide special benefits designed to offer more comfort and convenience during the flight, such as the exclusive Dreams Business Class, which has 16 flat beds and state-of-the-art 16-inch touch screens.

 Economy Class

 Economy seats are available on all aircraft.
-Economy seats on brand-new Boeing 737-800s feature an adjustable headrest and a personal AVOD with a 5-inch (13 cm) touch screen, while older 737-800s provide entertainment on flip down screens above the seats.
+Economy seats on new Boeing 737-800s feature an adjustable headrest and a personal AVOD with a 5-inch (13 cm) touch screen, while older 737-800s provide entertainment on flip down screens above the seats.
 All Boeing 737 are also equipped with a radio antenna, which allows passengers to listen a wide list of songs and instrumentals from twelve channels.
 Food and snacks are available on domestic, short, and some medium-haul international flights.
 Full meals are complimentary on all other medium and long-haul international flights.
 Alcoholic drinks are complimentary for economy passengers on all flights.

 Additionally, the main cabin has 24 Economy Extra seats, with more space, more entertainment options, and more comfort.
 Also, the Main Cabin has USB ports at each seat and larger overhead bins.